Shrewsbury Flaxmill Maltings: History

 The maltings closed in 1987, suffering competition with modern production methods, with the complex left derelict until its purchase by English Heritage with support from the Shrewsbury and Atcham Borough Council and Advantage West Midlands in 2005.
 Plans to transform the site into offices and shops were given approval in October 2010.
 Following the split of English Heritage in 2015 responsibility for statutory functions and protection of the site was inherited by Historic England with the visitor attractions managed by local charity Friends of the Flaxmill Maltings.

 Following delays to restoration amid the Great Recession, a new visitor centre, partly funded by the Heritage Lottery Fund and the European Regional Development Fund, opened in November 2015 in the former office and stables block.
 Phase Two of the restoration works started in June 2017, involving the Main Mill and the Kiln with an extra grant of £7.9 million on top of the previous £12.1 million from the Heritage Lottery Fund for conversion into a mixed-use venue.
 This phase involved the restoration of the larger windows from the flax mill era to improve natural lighting, although the existing smaller windows from the maltings era have been retained but with the frames replaced.

 The Main Mill was officially opened on 10 September 2022 as mixed-use workspace and public exhibition with a café and shop.
 It is hoped that the four remaining listed buildings (the Apprentice House, the Cross Mill, the Dye House and the Warehouse) will be restored in the coming years.
 In late September 2022, Friends of the Flaxmill Maltings announced their winding down as a charity and a company with the preference of Historic England for a company set up by themselves to take over operations.

+In 2024, the mill was awarded the RIBA's accolade of West Midlands Building of the Year.

+In January 2025, the mill's owners announced that the visitor centre would be managed by English Heritage from 1 April that year.

 Buildings in the group

 Along with the main Flax Mill, a number of other buildings in the group are listed for their architectural and historic value: the apprentice house (Grade II*); the dye house (Grade II*); the flax dressing building or Cross Mill (Grade I); the flax warehouse (Grade I); the stables (Grade II); the malting kiln (Grade II) and the workshops and offices (Grade II).
-The mill and buildings are on the Heritage at Risk Register.
+The remaining unrestored buildings are on the Heritage at Risk Register.

+Cultural references

+Shrewsbury-born poet Jemma L. King grew up near the Flax Mill and, in 2025, published a poem titled "The Maltings" based on her recollections of the building, as part of her collection Moon Base One.